Basic Facts

 The State enjoys a temperate climate.
 It is directly influenced by the south-west monsoon and the northeast winter winds.
 The four seasons of Meghalaya are – Spring –March and April, Summer (Monsoon) – May to September, Autumn – October and November and Winter - December to February.

-Rice is the most dominant crop occupying almost 60% of the State’s cultivated areas, followed by maize.
-The important oilseeds grown include castor, sesame, rapeseed and mustard, linseed, soyabean and sunflower.
-Nearly 96% of the area under oilseed cultivation comes from Garo Hills which include fiber crops like cotton, jute and mesta.
+Rice is the major staple food in the state, occupying almost 66% of the cultivated areas, followed by maize.
+Millets form an integral part of subsistence agriculture in the Himalayan region, predominated by small farmers, consisting of Finger Millet (Ragi), Foxtail Millet, Pearl Millet, Job’s Tears, which are potentially grown in Meghalaya.
+The area under pulses such as Pea, Cowpea, Lentil, Gram, and Tur (Arhar) has gained in terms of proportions to the total sown area.
+The important oilseeds grown include castor, sesame, rapeseed and mustard, linseed, and soybean.
+Nearly 96% of the area under oilseed cultivation comes from Garo Hills, which includes fiber crops like cotton, jute, and mesta.

 Influenced directly by the south-west monsoon, the State has an average annual rainfall of 12,000 mm.
 With all the rivers being monsoon fed, the river basin of the Meghalaya has a potential of about 3,000 megawatt of hydro-power if which only 11.8% has been tapped.